 Dangers of less medical care and being around triggers

-Around 7 days - longer if patient is distracted by triggers
+Around 7 days - longer if the patient is distracted by triggers

-Around 7 days - longer if patient has severe alcohol use disorder
+Around 7 days - longer if the patient has severe AUD

 Around 7 days - potentially longer as patients are experiencing severe side effects